Skip to content

 We mapped this against every framework we could find.
 The pattern is the same.
 The bottleneck is the same.
 The system works when it requires teaching.
 It stalls when it does not.

 The four stages are not a ladder with a top.
 They are a spiral.
 The Master who enters a new domain becomes a Member again — but a Member with different eyes, who recognizes the shape of not-knowing because they have passed through it before.
 The spiral tightens with each revolution.
-You learn faster.
-You teach sooner.
-You integrate more readily.
+Learning happens faster.
+Teaching starts sooner.
+Integration comes more readily.

-Your next step depends on where you are.
-If you are a Member, your job is to find orientation.
+The next step depends on the current position.
+A Member's job is to find orientation.
 Learn the language.
-Identify who in the room sees things you cannot see yet.
+Identify who in the room sees things the Member cannot see yet.
 Move toward them.

-If you are a Mentee, your job is to stay in the discomfort.
-The gap between your taste and your ability is not a failure.
+A Mentee's job is to stay in the discomfort.
+The gap between taste and ability is not a failure.
 It is the engine.
-And when you are ready — sooner than you think — find someone one step behind you and explain what you have learned so far.
-You do not need to be an expert.
-You need to be honest about what you know and do not know.
+And when ready — sooner than feels likely — find someone one step behind and explain what has been learned so far.
+Expertise is not required.
+Honesty about what is known and what is not is.

-If you are a Mentor, look for where the dimensions connect.
-Where does your physical practice inform your thinking?
-Where does your sense of meaning shape your teaching?
+A Mentor's job is to look for where dimensions connect.
+Where does physical practice inform thinking?
+Where does the sense of meaning shape the teaching?
 The edges between domains are where integration begins.

-If you are a Master, start again.
-There is always a new domain where you are a white belt.
-The willingness to begin again, with everything you have learned still present but held lightly, is the mark.
+A Master's job is to start again.
+There is always a new domain where the Master is a white belt.
+The willingness to begin again, with everything previously learned still present but held lightly, is the mark.